Znerf/ClassAnalysis/README.md

 mtcnnface.py
 It is library for mtcnn face detection with eye nose and mouth detection with points.
-It has a error on bounding box creation right now. so MTCNN is not finished use mtcnn library pip install mtcnn and you can use it directly
+It is imported from modules.mtcnn.
+It has a error on bounding box creation right now. so MTCNN is not finished use mtcnn library pip install mtcnn and you can use it directly.

+facerecog.py